ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ![ABAP RAP Components](imgs/abap_rap/rap_components.drawio.png)

-According to the [ABAP RAP documentation](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/a3ff9dcdb25a4f1a9408422b8ba5fa00.html) a business object consist of three elements:
+According to the [ABAP RAP documentation](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/a3ff9dcdb25a4f1a9408422b8ba5fa00.html) a business object consists of three elements:

 > - a structure,
 > - a behavior and